sebnitu/vrembem/README.md

 ## About

 Vrembem is a front-end CSS component library written with the goal of making available common web interface patterns.
-This allows developers to implement some robust components and allows them to be customized or themed easily.
+This allows developers to implement robust components while keeping them flexible and customizable through the use of the BEM methodology.

 ## Packages